ccapdev1920T2/s12g1/README.md

 ![alt text][2.4]

 5. From the landing page, search for a restaurant in the search bar, then select that restaurant (in this case, starbucks was looked up)

-** Filtering of results has yet to be implemented **
+As per implementation, search results are based on matching AT LEAST 40% of the WHOLE RESTURANT NAME ** Filtering of results has yet to be implemented **

 ![alt text][2.5]